The IOC and IOA playbook: making sense of your indicators.

 Darktrace, recent recipient of $180 million in venture capital, has used part of that funding to expand its operations in Ottawa (Ottawa Business Journal).

 Start-up Cryptonite emerged from stealth this week.
 Its technology aims to block hostile reconnaissance of networks (Technical.ly DC).

 Allegis Capital has appointed FireEye founder Dave DeWalt to its board.
 The venture capital firm has also changed its name to AllegisCyber, the better to reflect its investment focus, and is expected to expand its scouting for investable companies in the Baltimore-Washington area (US News and World Report).

 Israeli cybersecurity start-ups, spun out of Unit 8200, Israel's cyber intelligence organization, are increasingly prospecting US investors, "speed-dating" VCs, as the Jerusalem Post puts it.

 A new set of insurance product issued by Rubica offer high net-worth individuals coverage for cyber risk (Business Insider).

-This CyberWire look back at the Week that Was discusses events affecting Bermuda, Bulgaria, Canada, Germany, the Democratic Peoples Republic of Korea, Russia, Turkey, Ukraine, the United Kingdom, and the United States.
+This CyberWire look back at the Week that Was discusses events affecting Bermuda, Bulgaria, Canada, Germany, Democratic Peoples Republic of Korea, Russia, Turkey, Ukraine, United Kingdom, United States.

 Our patrons are important to our future, and we hope you'll consider becoming one.
 We invite you to become part of the CyberWire story.